chtoucas/Narvalo.NET/docs/Guidelines.md

 Tests
 -----

-Test projects are first-class citizens; translate: they must pass successfully all static analysis.
+Test projects are first-class citizens; translate: they must pass all static analysis.

 ### Mandatory Rules
 - Use the same directory hierarchy that the one used by the libraries.